Edison International (NYSE:EIX) Issues FY 2022 Earnings Guidance

-Edison International (NYSE:EIX – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The utilities provider reported $1.16 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.05 by $0.11.
-Edison International had a return on equity of 11.72% and a net margin of 5.88%.
-The company had revenue of $3.33 billion during the quarter, compared to analysts’ expectations of $3.23 billion.
-During the same quarter in the previous year, the company posted $1.19 earnings per share.
-The business’s revenue was up 5.5% on a year-over-year basis.
-Research analysts forecast that Edison International will post 4.46 earnings per share for the current year.

-Several research analysts have commented on EIX shares.
-StockNews.com downgraded shares of Edison International from a hold rating to a sell rating in a research report on Thursday, February 10th.
-Morgan Stanley lowered their price objective on shares of Edison International from $58.00 to $54.00 and set an equal weight rating for the company in a research report on Friday, February 18th.
-Finally, Argus boosted their price objective on shares of Edison International from $68.00 to $73.00 and gave the company a buy rating in a research report on Wednesday, December 29th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of $66.29.
+Several analysts have weighed in on the stock.
+Argus upped their price objective on shares of Edison International from $68.00 to $73.00 and gave the stock a buy rating in a research note on Wednesday, December 29th.
+StockNews.com upgraded shares of Edison International from a sell rating to a hold rating in a research report on Monday, February 28th.
+Finally, Morgan Stanley reduced their target price on shares of Edison International from $58.00 to $54.00 and set an equal weight rating on the stock in a research report on Friday, February 18th.
+Four equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $66.29.

-Large investors have recently made changes to their positions in the company.
-Flagship Harbor Advisors LLC bought a new stake in shares of Edison International in the fourth quarter worth $325,000.
-Renaissance Technologies LLC bought a new stake in shares of Edison International in the fourth quarter worth $2,382,000.
-Sequoia Financial Advisors LLC bought a new stake in shares of Edison International in the fourth quarter worth $202,000.
-Schonfeld Strategic Advisors LLC bought a new stake in shares of Edison International in the fourth quarter worth $2,362,000.
-Finally, Stifel Financial Corp grew its stake in shares of Edison International by 9.9% in the fourth quarter.
-Stifel Financial Corp now owns 192,058 shares of the utilities provider’s stock worth $13,108,000 after purchasing an additional 17,250 shares during the last quarter.
-Institutional investors own 84.74% of the company’s stock.

 Edison International Company Profile (Get Rating)